raspberrypilearning/astro-pi-flight-case/worksheet2.md

 We've deliberately not shown a really polished gorgeous case, because we're hoping you'll go the extra mile and blow our socks off.
 Please show us your cases by tweeting pictures of them to `@astro_pi` and `@raspberry_pi`!

-Here are some further ideas:
+Here are some further ideas for customising your case:

 - Use metallic grey spray paint
 - Use sandpaper to create the matt finish that the bead-blasted aluminium flight cases have
 - Engrave decals into the case
 - Use different colours of filament for each part

 The STL files are released under the Creative Commons attribution [licence](http://creativecommons.org/licenses/by-sa/4.0/) so you are welcome to modify them.
-Please note that GitHub has a great [STL viewer](https://github.com/blog/1465-stl-file-viewing) and also has a [3D file diff](https://github.com/blog/1633-3d-file-diffs), which could be useful for tracking your changes.
+Please note that GitHub has a great [STL viewer](https://github.com/blog/1465-stl-file-viewing) as well as a [3D file diff](https://github.com/blog/1633-3d-file-diffs), which could be useful for tracking your changes.

-But by far the greatest benefit of owning an Astro Pi flight unit is the ability to prototype and test code that could be run on the International Space Station.
+By far the greatest benefit of owning a replica Astro Pi flight unit is the ability to prototype and test code that could be run on the International Space Station.
 Head over to the [Astro Pi website](https://astro-pi.org/) now to get involved!